isomerpages/moe-marsilingsec/pages/Badminton (Boys and Girls) (DSA).md

 During periods of competition, there will be additional training sessions to sufficiently prepare the players for the tournament.
 Friendly matches will also be arranged to help the players gain more game experience.

-Training Frequency: 2 sessions (3 hours each) per week during non-competition period.
+Training Frequency:&nbsp;2 sessions (3 hours each) per week during non-competition period.
 Up to 4 sessions each week during competition period for students representing the school.

 **Selection Criteria**